Handicapping Articles for This Week

 Always take this into consideration when playing the ponies as you can usually tell by simply looking at the horse when they step on the track.
 If you see that the horse is raising their legs real high and sort of not wanting to put their feet down, mark that horse off your list because chances are, that horse is not winning that race…..might not even finish the race.

 Different horses run differently on varying track conditions.
 Be sure to check this each and every time you bet the horses to put the added edge in your corner.

 Breeding and Genetics

-Often times we will see horses bred from top sires like American Pharoah, Animal Kingdom, Into Mischief, Tapit, Quality Road, Curlin, Kitten’s Joy, Speightstown, Candy Ride, Hard Spun and Medaglia D’Oro and they will be racing against much lesser caliber of talent and genetics and as a 2-year old, sometimes that can be the difference in pulling the trigger on a horse and betting him or her and not betting them.
+Often times we will see horses bred from top sires like American Pharoah, Animal Kingdom, Into Mischief, Tapit, Quality Road, Curlin, Kitten’s Joy, Speightstown, Candy Ride, Hard Spun, and Medaglia D’Oro and they will be racing against the much lesser caliber of talent and genetics and as a 2-year old, sometimes that can be the difference in pulling the trigger on a horse and betting him or her and not betting them.

 Jockey & Trainer Connection

 Something else to be aware of outside the numbers is the jockey and trainer combo.
 Certain trainers routinely will ONLY use the top jockeys for their horses and will only give the stronger riders the stronger horses.
 This is because you don’t want to waste a race from a horse with a jockey that isn’t strong enough to get the horse home for the win.